This research was generously supported by JerseyCAN and a grant from the PSEG Foundation.

 Unfortunately, our nation and state’s leadership roles in STEM are in severe jeopardy as has been well documented by everyone from U.S. presidents and the military to industry and academia.
 Here’s a sampling:

 Perhaps most importantly, our STEM educational pipeline is underserving and subsequently missing the person power and brilliance of thousands of talented female, black, and Latino students as well as those scholars from a low-income background.
 In addition to reduced career and income opportunities for these students, we’re missing their diverse perspectives and solutions.
-For example, underrepresented minoritiesThe phrase underrepresented minorities refers to racial and ethnic groups that are underrepresented in STEM relative to their numbers in the general population, namely blacks, Latinos and Native Americans. represent 40 percent of New Jersey’s college-age population, but earn only 12 percent of all engineering and certificate degrees, while women only earn 27 percent of degree and certificates in engineering.Change The Equation.
+For example, underrepresented minoritiesThe phrase underrepresented minorities refers to racial and ethnic groups that are underrepresented in STEM relative to their numbers in the general population, namely, black, Latino and Native American populations. represent 40 percent of New Jersey’s college-age population, but earn only 12 percent of all engineering and certificate degrees, while women only earn 27 percent of degree and certificates in engineering.Change The Equation.
 “Focus on Females and Minorities in New Jersey”.
 Accessed September 2., 2017. www.changetheequation.org

 “The nation can only achieve and sustain growth and prosperity by integrating all into the economy, including those who have too often been left behind.”Blackwell, Angela, et al. “America’s Tomorrow: Equity is the Superior Growth Model.”
 Oakland, CA: PolicyLink.
 2011.